shreyamalogi/MyBestWorks/README.md

 # 🚀 Shreya Malogi's Software Developer Portfolio 🌐✨

-"All my projects feature meticulously structured documentation 📄, an engaging demo GIF 🎥, project files readily available in the repository 📂, a breakdown of the tech stack used 💻, a succinct problem statement ❓, a detailed account of how I tackled the challenge 🛠️, instructions on how to run the project 🏃‍♂️, and guidance on contributing 🤝"
+"All my projects feature meticulously structured documentation , project files readily available in the repository , a breakdown of the tech stack used 💻, a succinct problem statement ❓, a detailed account of how I tackled the challenge 🛠️, instructions on how to run the project 🏃‍♂️, and guidance on contributing 🤝"